rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 ### Dataset Construction

-A second LoRA was trained on objects that could plausibly exist in such a world:
+A second LoRA was trained on objects that could plausibly exist within this universe.

+The dataset includes:

 - protective gloves and gauntlets
 - containers, chests, and storage objects
 - tools and mechanical forms
-- worn metallic surfaces and ornamental detailing
+- worn metallic surfaces and engraved details

-The dataset emphasizes:
+The focus was on:

 - functionality
-- material wear
+- material expression
 - structural clarity

 ![Artifacts Dataset](tumbbad_artifacts_dataset.jpg)